-51 Health and Care Strategy (HWB) - Agenda Item 5
+Health and Care Strategy - Agenda Item 5

-The Chair invited Maria Heard, Programme Director-Fit for My Future, Somerset Integrated Care Board (ICB), to give the presentation on Health and Care Strategy.
+The Chair invited Maria Heard to give the presentation on Health and Care Strategy.

-Integrated Care Strategy - It was noted that this report provides an overview on the requirement to develop an integrated care strategy and a five-year plan.
-The Health and Social Care Act requires the Integrated Care Partnership (ICP) to write a strategy which sets out how the needs of the population are assessed through the Health and Wellbeing Board, and this can be met through the joint exercise of functions between the Integrated Care Board (ICB), the County

-Council, and NHS England.
-The Health and Wellbeing Board (HWB) remains responsible for producing the Joint Strategic Needs Assessment (JSNA) and the joint health and wellbeing strategy, which for Somerset is the Improving Lives strategy.
-This strategy should set the direction for the system and how the HWP will work together across the system to join up, and it should build on the existing plan and strategy in Somerset, Fit for My Future, which came into effect in 2018 and has been developing.
-We should be able to use this strategy to deliver system-level, evidence-based priorities for the short, medium, and long term.
+Integrated Care Strategy -It was noted that this report provides an overview on the requirement to develop an integrated care strategy and a five-year plan.
+The Health and Social Care Act requires the Integrated Care Partnership to write a strategy which sets out how the needs of the population are assessed through the Health and Wellbeing Board, and this strategy can be met through the joint exercise of functions between the ICB, the County Council, and NHS England.
+The Health and Wellbeing Board remains responsible for producing the JSNA and joint Health and Wellbeing strategy, which for us is the Improving Lives strategy.
+This strategy should set the direction for the system and how we work together across the system to join up, and it should build on the existing plan and strategy in Somerset, Fit for My Future, which came into effect in 2018 and has been developing.
+What we should be able to do is use that strategy to deliver system-level, evidence-based priorities for the short, medium, and long term.

-Production of the Strategy - The Integrated Care Partnership (ICP) has the responsibility for publishing the strategy, considering how it is being implemented and ensuring that it is.
+Production of the Strategy - The Integrated Care Partnership (ICP) has the responsibility for publishing the strategy and also, as time goes on, considering how it is being implemented and ensuring that it is.
 The strategy will have input from many partners (SFT, ASC/CSC, Primary Care, VCSE and Healthwatch) to meet the needs of local people and assess gaps in care, disparities in health and care outcome/experiences, and opportunities for action.
-This Committee (HWB/ICP) will need to sign off the strategy in January 2023.
+This joint committee (HWBB/ICP) will need to sign off on the strategy in January 2023.

-Five-Year Joint Forward Plan - This is created from a health perspective but covers all aspects of health and care; it is a statutory requirement for the ICB and their partner NHS Foundation Trusts to prepare a plan before the start of each financial year.
-The draft will be shared with the HWB, who will be consulted on whether it takes proper account of the JSNA and Improving Lives strategy.
-The Joint Forward Plan will describe how the ICB and Foundation Trusts intend to meet the needs of the population through NHS services.
+Five-Year Joint Forward Plan - This is created from a health perspective but covers all aspects of health and care; it is a statutory requirement for the ICB and their partner NHS Foundation Trusts to prepare one before the start of each financial year.
+The draft will be shared with the HWBB, who will be consulted on whether it takes proper account of the JSNA and Improving Lives strategy.
+The Joint Forward Plan will describe how the ICB and the FTs intend to meet the needs of the population through NHS services.

-Statutory Requirements for the Joint Forward Plan - The plan needs to describe the health services for which the ICB proposes to make arrangements, explain how they intend to discharge certain duties, set out any steps proposed to implement the Joint Local Health and Wellbeing Strategy (JLHWS) as required, set out any steps proposed to address the particular needs of children and young persons, and set out any steps proposed to address the particular needs of victims of abuse.
-This will be done in consultation with partners, will be reviewed by NHS England and the HWB, and will be updated annually.
+Statutory Requirements for the JFP - The plan needs to describe the health services for which the ICB proposes to make arrangements, explain how they intend to discharge certain duties, set out any steps proposed to implement the JLHWS as required, and set out any steps proposed to address the particular needs of children and young persons and victims of abuse.
+This will be done in consultation with partners, will be reviewed by NHS England and the HWBB, and will be updated annually.